stevendaye/adventure-capitalist/README.md

 ## The Solution
-From the angle this problem is analyzed, the way we approach it will be FULL STACK based.
-This approach will focus on implementing the sim-game in a microservice way.
+The way we approach the solution will be FULL STACK based.
+The FULL STACK approach will focus on implementing the sim-game in a microservice way.
 We will be implementing two microservices: A _**User Authentication Service**_ and a _**Gameplay Service**_.

 - *The User Authentication Service(User-Auth-Service)*, will be a standalone backend only server that handles the authentication of every user and remembering their personal data for next time they open the game.
-Those data will be stored in a SQLite3 database.
+Those data will be stored in a MongoDB Atlas database.
 The service is to know whether the user logged in the game is a new player or has already started a business in the past.
-It will also handle the saving of the user's capital on browser refresh, tab close, logout and unmounting, but also remember the last time he played the game and calculate the time he spent away.
+It will also handle the saving of the user's capital on browser refresh, tab close, logout and navigation, but also remember the last time he played the game to calculate the time he spent away.
 It will then pass those data to the **Gameplay Service** which will analyze and make the appropriate offline calculation.
 The **Gameplay Service** will have access to this service, as it will hold the credentials to authenticate itself successfully to this service.
 It will not authorize any other service that fails to authenticate itself.

-- *The Gameplay Service*, will be a standalone server that handles both the frontend and backend.
+- *The Gameplay Service* on the other side, will be a standalone server that handles both the frontend and backend.
 It will take care of creating new businesses, managers and upgrades for every authenticated new user.
-To succeed, it will collect the user's **business status**(which is set to **true** or **false**) from the **User-Auth-Service** to determine which actions to execute.
+To succeed, it will collect the user's **started_business** attribute(set to **true** or **false**) from the **User-Auth-Service** to determine which actions to execute.
 In case, the **User-Auth-Service** confirms the user is new and has no business started, the service will then configure the gameplay by creating new businesses, managers and upgrades.
 Those configurations come from JSON configuration files which are well thought and structured beforehand.
 They are businesses.json, managers.json and ugrades.json.
 These are seen like structured tables that pass starting point data to the backend to initialize the game environment for every new user.
 But, in case the **User-Auth-Service** indicates that it is a registered user that already started a business, the service will then just retrieve all the user'previous activities.
 Communications between these two microservices will be through an api.
 Every time the **Gameplay Service** queries the **User-Auth-Service**, it will first have to authenticate itself before accessing any user information.
-This service will laverage SQLite3 to persist data.
+This service will also laverage MongoDB Atlas to persist data.
 Every data retrieved from the backend will be stored in a Sophisticated State Management System which will be consumed by a View Library that interacts with the user.

 - Understanding some of the **Math rules and principles** behind the sim-game is crucial.
 Therefore, to comprehend how things work under the hood in order to implement a perfect clone, the following ressources will prove to be handy:
    * https://slimmmo.github.io/